AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

   also used for bug report and pull requests.
 * The projects managements are done [on Trello](https://trello.com/habitica), also used for feature requests.
-* All documentations are updated [in Wikia](http://habitica.wikia.com/wiki/Habitica_Wiki)
+* All documentations are updated [in Wikia](http://habitica.wikia.com/wiki/Habitica_Wiki).
-* Habitica has a blog [hosted on Tumbler](http://blog.habitrpg.com/)
+* Habitica has a blog [hosted on Tumbler](http://blog.habitrpg.com/).
-* The project was boosted with a [Kickstarter campaign](http://habitica.wikia.com/wiki/Kickstarter) funded by 2800+ people, and is now self-financed with subscriptions and gems reselling.
+* The project was boosted with a [Kickstarter campaign](http://habitica.wikia.com/wiki/Kickstarter) funded by 2800+ people, and is now self-supported from selling ubscriptions and gems.

 I find such organization beautiful.
 They managed to keep their tools list to a minimum, and simplify everything to help contributors getting onboard.